izzad2413/nlp-sentiment-analysis-sepilok/README.md

 ## How to Use

-To test the application, click this link:
+To test the application, click this link: [Sentiment Analyzer at Sepilok Orangutan Sanctuary](https://nlp-sentiment-analysis-sepilok-co5cthyrwy3sowxbevmhrp.streamlit.app/)

 ## Acknowledgement